Interstate 74 in Ohio

 Interstate 74 (I-74) in the US state of Ohio runs for 19.47 mi southeast from the Indiana border to the western segment's current eastern terminus at I-75 just north of Downtown Cincinnati.
 It is also signed with U.S. Route 52 (US 52) for its entire length.

 Route description

 The Ohio portion of I-74 begins on the Indiana border near Harrison and travels east.
 Shortly after crossing into Ohio, the Interstate curves southeast before it intersects with I-275 near milepost 5.
 It then overlaps with that beltway route, heading generally east for approximately 4 mi before splitting from I-275 to continue southeast into Cincinnati.
 Approximately 10 mi later, I-74 reaches its eastern terminus at I-75, about 4 mi north-northwest of Downtown Cincinnati.

 History

+I-74 was completed in the Cincinnati area by 1974, when the intersection with I-75 was completed.
+By the 2010s, this intersection had become inadequate.
+Construction started on reconfiguring the I-74/I-75 interchange in 2018, with construction expected to be complete by 2025.

 Future

 Proposals call for I-74 to be continued through Ohio and into West Virginia, concurrent with I-73; with both of these roads continuing through Virginia and North Carolina to end in Myrtle Beach, South Carolina.
-Due to funding concerns, there are no concrete plans for this to occur.
+Due to funding concerns, there have historically been no concrete plans for this to occur, although the Ohio House of Representatives approved a resolution urging for the completion of both I-73 and I-74 in 2022.

-However, several plans are in the running for the extension through the Cincinnati metropolitan area.
+Several plans are in the running for the extension through the Cincinnati metropolitan area.
 They include: